 You can download the application form from NASBA at the beginning of July every year (things will change in Nov 2012).
 Once your application is processed, you will receive a NTS (Notice to Schedule) and schedule a time at the / of your choice.
 Please note the application deadline is September 1.

-For more information specific to your country, please go to NASBA’s official IQEX page for details.
+For more information specific to your country, go to NASBA’s official IQEX page for details.

-If you are not qualified to take the IQEX, you may want to check out how you can handle the CPA exam application as an international candidate.
+If you are not qualified to take the IQEX exam, you may want to check out how you can handle the CPA exam application as an international candidate.

 You might also want to check out this book on 12 FAQs From International CPA Candidates which I am giving away for free.